 JOSE LUIS BUSTAMANTE a world renowned, Mexican plastic arts artist and abstract painter, was born in 1955 in Mexico City.
-He graduated from Escuela Nacional de Artes Plasticas at San Carlos (the National Plastic Arts School - San Carlos, UNAM) ) from where many of the most prominent Mexican artists of all times have emerged such as Rufino Tamayo, along with other artists such as Diego Rivera, Orozco, and Siqueiros, who represented the twentieth century in their native country of Mexico.
+He graduated from Escuela Nacional de Artes Plasticas at San Carlos (the National Plastic Arts School - San Carlos Academy, UNAM) ) from where many of the most prominent Mexican artists of all times have emerged such as Rufino Tamayo, Diego Rivera, Orozco, and Siqueiros, who represented the twentieth century in their native country of Mexico.

 He has participated in eminent Exhibitions in Museums, Galleries and International Art Fairs in Europe and Latin America, such as The Museum of Jose Luis Cuevas, The Modern Art Museum in Mexico and other Latin American Countries, the National Painting Biennial of Rufino Tamayo in 1992 in which he received two Honorary Awards.

 His works are critically acclaimed by poets, historians, renowned artists and important personalities in the field, such as Raquel Tibol, Belgica Rodriguez, Luis Carlos Emerich, Bertha Taracena, Carlos Blas Galindo, Juan Acha, Leo Rosanbeg, Rufino Tamayo, and the list goes on.

 He has evolved as an artists with a consistent progression, with over 80 solo shows and over 200 group exhibitions.
 Today, his works reside within significant Museums and Private Collections worldwide.

 His works have been sold for some of the highest prices paid for arworks by a living mexican artist by auction houses in Latin America, such as Invaluable Auction House (World's Premier Auctions), Morton Subastas, and other.